 Studies show that the better the leader, the better the employee engagement.
-Many managers don’t buy this as nearly 9 of 10 employees worldwide are disengaged.
-With that being said, it’s quite simple… want more engaged employees?
+Many managers do not buy this as nearly 9 of 10 employees worldwide are disengaged.
+With that being said, it is quite simple… want more engaged employees?
 Easy!
 Be a better leader!

-I’m not oversimplifying this.
-That’s really all it takes.
-Try it and get back to me if it doesn’t work for you.
-And in fact, if you’re hesitant to give this a go – I’d argue that anyone that thinks this news is “too good to be true,” is really just finding the reason why he doesn’t want to have to be the one to change.
-That’s the main reason leaders don’t want to believe that this is the solution to the success they want to achieve: they always like to assign their lack of success to the shortcomings of others.
+I am not oversimplifying this.
+That is really all it takes.
+Try it and get back to me if it does not work for you.
+And in fact, if you are hesitant to give this a go think about this.
+I would argue that anyone that thinks this news is “too good to be true,” is just finding the reason why he or she does not want to have to be the one to change.
+That is the main reason leaders do not want to believe that this is the solution to the success they want to achieve.
+They always like to assign their lack of success to the shortcomings of others.

-These are the kinds of behavior of an engaged leader that inspires employee involvement:
+Review these behaviors of an engaged leader that inspires employee involvement.

-Actions like these creating a trusting relationship, team ownership and working partnership with employees.
+Actions like these create a trusting relationship, team ownership and working partnership with employees.